avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 Mining pools can be created anyone without anyone's permission as long as the user stakes the minimum amount required to create a pool.
 Mining pools can be joined by anyone without anyone's permission as long as the joiner stakes the minimum amount required to join a pool.

-This guide is designed for users who want to setup and make available mining pools to the Karma Coin users community.
+This guide is for users who want to setup and make available mining pools to the Karma Coin users community.
-Note that operating a pool requires monitoring validators performance and changing validators nominated by the pool based on validators performance.
+Note that operating a pool requires monitoring Karmachain validators performance and changing validators nominated by the pool based on validators performance.

 ---

-## Creating Pool's Owner Account
+## Step 1 - Create Pool Owner
+Before creating a pool, you need to create a new Karma Coin account for its owner.
-You can create a new Karmachain account in the polkadot.js browser extension or import an account created in the Karma Coin App to the extension.
+You can create a new account in the `polkadot.js browser extension` or import an account you created in the `Karma Coin App`` to the extension.

-You need to have sufficient funds in your accounts to create the pool's initial bond.
+> You need to have sufficient funds in the pool owner account to create the pool's initial bond.
 In Testnet 3 the bond's minimum amount is 5 Karma Coins.

 ### Option 1 - Import from Karma Coin App
 1. Open the `polkadot.js browser externsion` in your web browser.
-2. Click on the '+' button and select `import account from pre-existing seed`.
+2. Click on the `+`` button and select `import account from a pre-existing seed`.
+3. Tap `backup account`` from the app's main menu to display your account backup words.
+4. Write down the account security words to paper and store it with your important documents.
-3. Paste your account backup words that you copied from the Karma Coin App.
+5. Paste your account backup words in the `existing 12 word mnemonmic seed` text box.
-4. Choose the Karma Coin network for the account. e.g. `Karmachain TN3` for a testnet pool or `Karmachain Mainnet` for a mainnet pool.
+6. Choose the Karma Coin network for the account in the `network` dropdown. e.g. `Karmachain TN3` for a testnet, or `Karmachain Mainnet` for mainnet.
-5. Enter account description and set password.
+7. Enter account description and set password.

 ### Option 2 - Create a New Account
 1. Open the `polkadot.js browser externsion` in your web browser.
 2. Click the '+' icon and select `Create new account`.
-3. Choose the Karma Coin network for the account. e.g. `Karmachain TN3` for a testnet pool or `Karmachain Mainnet` for a mainnet pool.
+3. Choose the Karma Coin network for the account. e.g. `Karmachain TN3` for a testnet, or `Karmachain Mainnet` for a mainnet.
 4. Write down the account security words to paper and store it with your important documents.
 5. Enter account description and set password.

 ---

-## Creating a pool

-### Pool's Web Page
+## Step 2 - Create your pool's website

 Create a web page for your pool such as a social media page or a linktree page.
 This page will be reviewed by Karma Coin users when considering which pool to join.
 - Add information about your pool and about the pool's owner to this page.
 - Figure out the commission fee you are asking for maintaining the pool and add this information to the page.
 - Explain the reasons for your requested commission fee.
 - Add the web page's friendly URL to the pool's description.

-### Creating a Pool
+## Step 3 - Create a New Pool

-Follow the steps below to create a pool using the web UI available at [https://testnet.karmaco.in/#/explorer](https://testnet.karmaco.in/#/explorer).
+Follow the steps below to create a pool using the Karmachain web UI available at [https://testnet.karmaco.in/#/explorer](https://testnet.karmaco.in/#/explorer).

 1. Go to `Network` > `Staking` tab.
 2. Switch to `Pools` tab.